-- " Investor report format finalized and discussed with Moody's analyst. - " The report includes all necessary information for Moody's to monitor the transaction. - " Undertaking to provide Moody's with updated pool cut on a periodical basis
+- " Investor report format finalized and discussed with Moody's analyst. - " The report includes all necessary information for Moody's to monitor the transaction. - " Moody's will receive an updated pool cut on a periodical basis.

 Data availability:

 - " The timeline for Investor report is provided in the transaction documentation.
 The priority of payment section is published on the Interest Payment Date - " The completed report is published 1 day after the IPD. - " The frequency of the publication of the investor report is quarterly and the frequency of the IPD is quarterly. - " Investor reports publicly available on the Calculation Agent website.